-“Mom, Billy pulled Barbie’s head off again!”
+“Mom, Oliver pulled my doll's head off again!”
 “I know you are, but what am I?”
-“Dad, Jenny looked at me!”
+“Dad, Emily looked at me!”
 Sound familiar?
 It does if you have more than one child in your home.
-Sibling rivalry; a common pattern of negative interaction between children of the same family that dates as far back as the Old Testament and the story of Cain and Abel.
+Sibling rivalry: A common pattern of negative interaction between children of the same family that dates as far back as the Old Testament and the story of Cain and Abel.

 Even though it can make you want to scream and pull your hair out, sibling rivalry is normal and can even be constructive if handled properly.
 Day to day interactions between siblings and parents help children learn important skills such as problem solving and negotiating and how to develop self-control and an attitude of cooperation.

 Sibling rivalry is typically an outgrowth of a child’s immature attempts to gain their parent’s love, attention, acceptance, and approval.
 When emotions such as jealousy, envy, and frustration are combined with impulsivity and underdeveloped social skills, conflict is inevitable.
 Although you may not be able to totally eliminate the rivalry between your children, you can greatly reduce it by following some of these tips.

 1. Establish clear family rules and communicate them regularly

 Many elementary schools post signs around their campus that say, “No Put Down Zone” and “I’m a Peace Builder”.
 These signs serve as a constant reminder to students of what is and is not acceptable behavior on school grounds.
 Identifying and creatively posting your own family rules around the house will help your children know what is expected of them.

 2. Let your children work out the more minor squabbles on their own